 Notes

-- The lemon zest is optional but adds a nice brightness to the cookie that combines well with the strawberry and chocolate flavors.
+- The lemon zest is optional, but it adds a nice brightness that pairs beautifully with both the strawberry and chocolate flavors.

-- I use black cocoa or Dutch-processed cocoa powder for a rich chocolate color.
-For the strawberry portion, if you want you can add 1 or 2 drops of red food coloring but you really don't need to.
-The cookies I've shown you do not have any food coloring in them.
+- • I like using black cocoa or Dutch-processed cocoa powder for a deep, rich chocolate color.
+For the strawberry dough, you can add a drop or two of red food coloring if you want a bolder pink, but it’s not necessary.
+The cookies shown here have no food coloring.

 Adapted from 100 Cookies cookbook.
 (My changes- added lemon zest, espresso powder, increase the strawberries, changed method a bit)